-The goal in supervised learning is to approximate the mapping function well.
+The goal of supervised learning is to approximate the mapping function well.
 An algorithm is used to learn the mapping function from the input to the output.
-In other words when input data (X) comes in predictions can be made for expected output variables (Y) for that data.
+In other words, when input data (X) comes in, predictions can be made for expected output variables (Y) for that data.
 Learning stops when the algorithm achieves an acceptable level of performance.
-This functional mapping takes the general form y = f(x) — specified target output y, provided inputs x, and the ML algorithm will learn the optimal f() by finding patterns in the data.
+This functional mapping takes the general form y = f(x)—specified target output y, provided inputs x—and the ML algorithm will learn the optimal f() by finding patterns in the data.

 Y = f(X)

-When an algorithm is applied on input variables (X) and an output variable (Y) to learn the mapping function from the input to the output which tells us that probably a supervised machine learning used here.
-The process or task is called as supervised learning because an algorithm learning from the training data set can be thought of as a supervisor supervising the learning process.
+When an algorithm is applied to input variables (X) and an output variable (Y) to learn the mapping function from the input to the output, this tells us that probably supervised machine learning was used here.
+The processor task is called supervised learning because an algorithm learning from the training data set can be thought of as a supervisor supervising the learning process.

 Use cases of Supervised Learning- Real Business

-To build a model that makes predictions based on evidence in the presence of uncertainty can be called as supervised learning model.
-Some of the use cases for supervised learnings are depicted in below picture.
+A supervised learning model makes predictions based on evidence in the presence of uncertainty.
+Some of the use cases for supervised learning are depicted in the below picture.

 Points to Note:

-All credits if any remains on the original contributor only.
-We have covered supervised machine learning where we make predictions from labeled historical data.
-In the next upcoming post will talk about unsupervised machine learning.
+All credits, if any, remain with the original contributor only.
+We have covered supervised machine learning, where we make predictions from labeled historical data.
+In the next post, I will talk about unsupervised machine learning.

 - Research through open internet, news portals, white papers and imparted knowledge via live conferences & lectures.